epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **HAL**: Hardware Access Layer.
 A low-level Software API to access the hardware, or in this case, gateware.

 - **HIR**: Host Interface Registers.
 The register interface the DMA core presents to the host processor.

+- **I2C**: Inter-Integrated-circuit.
+A bidirectional two-wire synchronous serial bus requiring only two wires to transmit information between devices connected to the bus.

+- **I2C Slave Address**: An I2C bus supports multiple slave devices.
+Each slave device has a unique address, distinguishing it from the other slaves on the bus.
+This address is what I'm calling the *Slave Address*.

+- **I2C Slave Register Address**: Most I2C slave devices implement multiple byte-wide configuration or status registers.
+These registers are addressed using the first byte of an I2C data frame (i.e. the first byte following the address frame).
+This address is called the *Slave Register Address*.

 - **I2S**: A serial bus interface specially designed for communicating digital audio data between integrated circuits (ICs).
 The I2S protocol sends pulse-code modulation (PCM) audio data from a controller to a target.